-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 Yes.

-NIKITA TO FRIEND: Everything was (expletive) looted.
-All the alcohol was (expletive) drunk.
+NIKITA TO FRIEND: Everything was fucking looted.
+All the alcohol was fucking drunk.
 And all the cash was taken … Everyone is doing it here.

 SERGEY TO MOTHER: No one told us we were going to war.
 They warned us one day before we left.